raft-tech/TANF-app/docs/Technical-Documentation/nexus-repo.md

 ### Pulling Images

 We have set up a proxy mirror to dockerhub that can pull and cache DockerHub images.
 Then we have created a group docker repository that can be pulled from.
 If the container is in our hosted repo, the group will return that container.
-If not, it will see if we have a chached version of that container in our proxy repo and, if not, pull that from dockerhub, cache it and allow the docker pull to happen.
+If not, it will see if we have a cached version of that container in our proxy repo and, if not, pull that from dockerhub, cache it and allow the docker pull to happen.

 `docker pull https://tdp-docker-store.dev.raftlabs.tech/${ImageName}:${Version}`